Call Center Agents Jobs in Kenya

 How to Apply

 To apply send your CV to: Flexi Personnel ATS or recruit@flexi-personnel.com latest by 17th August 2022.
-Indicate English and Lingala languages on the email subject for easier retrieval and placement.
+Indicate English and Mandarin languages on the email subject for easier retrieval and placement.

 NB: Flexi Personnel does not charge candidates for job placement